This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 What is Imposter Syndrome?

-“Imposter syndrome is loosely defined as doubting your abilities and feeling like a fraud,” explained Ruchika Tulshyan and Jodi-Ann Burey in their influential 2021 Harvard Business Review article, Stop Telling Women They Have Imposter Syndrome
+“Imposter syndrome is loosely defined as doubting your abilities and feeling like a fraud,” explain Ruchika Tulshyan and Jodi-Ann Burey in their influential 2021 Harvard Business Review article, Stop Telling Women They Have Imposter Syndrome

-Tulshyan and Burey continued, “It disproportionately affects high-achieving people, who find it difficult to accept their accomplishments.
+Tulshyan and Burey continue, “It disproportionately affects high-achieving people, who find it difficult to accept their accomplishments.
 Many question whether they’re deserving of accolades.
 Psychologists Pauline Rose Clance and Suzanne Imes developed the concept, originally termed ‘imposter phenomenon,’ in their 1978 founding study, which focused on high-achieving women.”

 Imposter Syndrome comes at a high cost.
 It can prevent us from sharing our ideas or asking questions we want to ask.
-We might hesitate to try new things for fear of not being perfect, or we might develop a tendency to over-prepare.
+We might hesitate to try new things for fear of not being perfect or we might develop a tendency to over-prepare.

 <div id="indvidualvssystemicculture">